Galarzaa90/NabBot/docs/install.md

 # Installation Guide

+!!! info
+    This information is only for users hosting NabBot on their own.
+    If you just invited NabBot to your server, you don't need to read this.

 ## Installing requirements
 In order to run NabBot, you need to install two things: [git](https://git-scm.com/) and [Python 3.6](https://www.python.org/).